+Figure 5.4.2.14.2.2-1: Generic Procedures for Non-AKA based Authentication with Identity-based Credentials

+5.2.4.14.2.3 Non-AKA Authentication Protocols

 In this solution, we give an example authentication method.
-It can be improved further in the future, e.g. In this example solution, we assume that both network side and UE side are provisioned with Identity-based credentisals, which include an identity, a private key for signature and a global public key (GPK) as a computing parameter.
+It can be improved further in the future, e.g. In this example solution, we assume that both network side and UE side are provisioned with Identity-based credentisals, which include an identity, a private key for signature and a KMS Public Authentication Key (KPAK) as defined in RFC 6507 [33] as a computing parameter.

-Editor’s note: The term of Global Public Key (GPK) need to be clarified and defined.

 We modify the EAP-TLS as follows:

+Step 1, the same as EAP-TLS

+Step 2， After receiving the EAP-Response with UE’s identity, my ID, the AUSF send a request to RSF for identity validation in step 2.a.
+The RSF validates the UE’s identiy in step 2.b and send back a response to AUSF in 2.c.

-Step 1-3, the same as EAP-TLS
+Step 3, the same as EAP-TLS

 Step 4, include IBS as one of the CipherSuite

-Step 5, change the TLS Server Certificate (certs) to identity of network side, e.g. CP-AU ID.

-Step 6, chage the TLS Client Certificate (certc) to identity of the UE and its signature
+Step 5, Server and Client mutually authenticate each other based on Identity based signature verification.

+Editor Note: Details of Server and Client authentication are FFS.

+Editor Note: Details of the server identity verification by the UE is still to be completed

-Step 7 – 9, the same as EAP-TLS.
+Step 6 – 8, the same as EAP-TLS.